 British Irish RIGHTS WATCH (BIRW)

-British Irish Rights Watch is an independent non-governmental organisation and registered charity that monitors the human rights dimension of the conflict and the peace process in Northern Ireland.
-Our services are available to anyone whose human rights have been affected by the conflict, regardless of religious, political or community affiliations, and we take no position on the eventual constitutional outcome of the peace process.
+British Irish Rights Watch was an independent non-governmental organisation and registered charity that monitored the human rights dimension of the conflict and the peace process in Northern Ireland.
+Its services were available to anyone whose human rights had been affected by the conflict, regardless of religious, political or community affiliations.
+British Irish Rights Watch took no position on the eventual constitutional outcome of the peace process.